cwesterhold/liquidsoft_components/README.md

       _liquidService.showSnackBar(context, 'Refreshing transactions is complete');
   ```

+*** Widgets ***
+  Find complete examples of each in our example project or on our website - https://liquidsoft.io/flutter-components/

+ - Scaffold
- - Scaffold - In Development
+     - Create a Material or Cupertino Scaffold
-     - Material AppBar or Cupertino Sliver AppBar
+     - Optional Material AppBar or Cupertino Sliver AppBar
+         - Uses LiquidLogo() to add logo to the left side of the appBar
-     - Material or Cupertino Bottom Nav Bar
+     - Optional Material or Cupertino Bottom Nav Bar
+     - Creates Floating action button or Cupertino action sheet
+     - Pass in NavBarItems list and it will create the appBar, NavBar,actions buttons, and body for you :-)

- - Secondary App Bar
+ - App Bar
      - Creates a Material or Cupertino appbar
+     - Uses LiquidLogo() to add logo to the left side of the appBar
      - Allows for a trailing Widget
+     - Pass in the screen body
  - Standard Dialog
      - Opens a cupertino or material dialog
+     - Standard dialog with an OK button
  - Approval Dialog
+     - Opens a cupertino or material dialog
      - Used for standard approvals, like deletions
+     - Approve or Deny
-     - Pass in a successCallback function
+     - Pass in a approveCallback function
  - Buttons
      - Cupertino or Material button
      - adjust width, height,font size, and background color